muldjord/skyscraper/README.md

 * Made sure artwork output gets exported, even if entry has no base artwork resource
 * Changed 'verbose' to 'verbosity' to allow levels and and made printed info more useful overall
 * Added '--dbstats' command line option that prints stats for the local dabatase cache
-* Fixed bugs in mergedb
+* Fixed bugs in mergedb command line option
+* Fixed bug in Simle Mode where 'attractmode' would not work properly (thank you Humayun)

 #### Version 2.3.7 (18th March 2018)
 * Implemented user credentials ('-u user:password') to set up threads for 'screenscraper' module